RaulPPelaez/Naga_KeypadMapper/README.md

 	`naga -stop` //stops the daemon.
 	`naga -start` //restart the daemon if there is one running and starts a hidden daemon.
-	`naga` //restart the daemon if there is one running and starts one in the console for debugging.
+	`naga -debug` //restart the daemon if there is one running and starts one in the console for debugging.

-By running it from a terminal you can get the "Command : " output and debug your config/fork.
+	`naga` //gives help

 For all the double dashed ocd people the commands also works with 2 dashes.

 #### In depth
-The installation process automatically executes the daemon in the background and set it to start at boot for you.
-But you can still run it manually as follows:

-`nagastart.sh` does the below process automatically:

-1) Inits the mapper by calling: `$./naga`

-2) In order to get rid of the original bindings it disables the keypad using xinput as follows:
+1) In order to get rid of the original bindings it disables the keypad using xinput as follows:

     $ xinput set-int-prop [id] "Device Enabled" 8 0

 where [id] is the id number of the keypad returned by $ xinput.

-4) You may have to also run
+2) You may have to also run

     $ xinput set-button-map [id2] 1 2 3 4 5 6 7 11 10 8 9 13 14 15

 where [id2] is the id number of the pointer device returned by `xinput` - in case of naga 2014 you also have to check which of those two has more than 7 numbers by typing `xinput get-button-map [id2]`.
 Although this seems to be unnecesary in some systems (i.e CentOS 7)

-This lasts until the x server is restarted (`nagastart.sh` is aware of this), but you can enable it back to completely restore the changes by changing the last 0 to a 1 in 2).

 ## UNINSTALLATION